Breakaway Moldovan region says it foiled Ukraine plot against leader | Law-Order

 Breakaway Moldovan region says it foiled Ukraine plot against leader

-Security services in the Moscow-backed breakaway Transdniestria region of Moldova said on Thursday they had thwarted a Ukrainian assassination attempt against the region's leader, Russian state news agencies reported.
-Ukraine rejected the claims as a Russian "provocation", the latest in a series of allegations, claims and counterclaims as tensions rise in the territory, which is wedged along Ukraine's southwestern border with Moldova.
+Local security services in the Moscow-backed breakaway Transdniestria region of Moldova said on Thursday they had thwarted a Ukrainian assassination attempt against the region's leader, Russian state news agencies reported.
+Kyiv rejected the claims as a Kremlin "provocation", the latest in a series of allegations, claims and counterclaims over escalating tensions in the territory, wedged along Ukraine's southwestern border with Moldova.

-Ukraine rejected the claims as a Russian "provocation", the latest in a series of allegations, claims and counterclaims as tensions rise in the territory, which is wedged along Ukraine's southwestern border with Moldova.
+Kyiv rejected the claims as a Kremlin "provocation", the latest in a series of allegations, claims and counterclaims over escalating tensions in the territory, wedged along Ukraine's southwestern border with Moldova.
 It was not immediately clear whether the Transdniestrian officials had provided evidence to support their claim.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)